pytgaen/uv-pipx/docs/index.md

 This is useful for debugging or when you need to interact directly with the virtual environment.

-### Run a package in its virtual environment
+#### Run a package in its virtual environment

+By default programs are exposed (look below for more detail).
+So you can run them directly from the command line.

-Execute a command in a package's isolated environment:
+But you want advanced control or run side program not exposed by uvpipx.
+You can execute a command in a package's isolated environment:

 ```bash
 uvpipx venv <package_name> -- <command>